-When a circumstance or action determined to be grounds for dismissal occurs, the clerkship preceptor will inform the student and director of
+When a circumstance or action that is determined to be grounds for dismissal occurs, the clerkship preceptor will inform the student and director of experiential programs of the situation.
+The situation will then be handled as follows:

-- a) If the situation is related to failure to meet a requirement, failure to follow policy or procedure, improper behavior, or inadequate clerkship performance, the student will be given a specific outline by the clerkship preceptor as to how his/her performance must improve and/or meet expectations within five (5) class days.
+- a) If the situation is related to failure to meet a requirement, failure to follow policy or procedure, improper behavior or inadequate clerk-ship performance, the student will be given a specific outline by the clerkship preceptor as to how his/her performance must improve and/or meet expectations within five class days.
 A copy of this outline will be sent to the director of experiential programs.
-If after five (5) class days such performance has not been achieved, the student will be removed from the clerkship site and will receive either a grade of U or I as determined by the director of experiential programs. - b) If the situation is related to an action detrimental to patient care and/ or to the clinical service, upon discussion of the situation between the clerkship preceptor and clinical coordinator, the student shall be subject to immediate removal from the clerkship site and shall receive a grade of U.
+If after five class days such performance has not been achieved, the student will be removed from the clerkship site and will receive a grade of U or IN as determined by the director of experiential programs. - b) If the situation is related to an action that is detrimental to patient care and/or to the clinical service, upon discussion of the situation between the clerkship preceptor and clinical coordinator, the student shall be subject to immediate removal from the clerkship site and shall receive a grade of U.

-If a student has any question about the handling of his/her dismissal procedure by the director of experiential programs and/or preceptor, he/she should contact the chair of the department of pharmacy practice.
+If a student has any question over the handling of his/her dismissal procedure by the director of experiential programs and/or preceptor, he/she should contact the chair of the department of pharmacy practice.